issp-center-dev/TeNeS/manual/develop/en/html/_sources/about/info.txt

 ==================
 TeNeS is developed by the following members.

-- ver 1.0

 - Tsuyoshi Okubo (Graduate School of Science, Univ. of Tokyo)
 - Satoshi Morita (Institute for Solid State Physics, Univ. of Tokyo)
 - Yuichi Motoyama (Institute for Solid State Physics, Univ. of Tokyo)
 - Kazuyoshi Yoshimi (Institute for Solid State Physics, Univ. of Tokyo)
 - Takeo Kato (Institute for Solid State Physics, Univ. of Tokyo)
 - Naoki Kawashima (Institute for Solid State Physics, Univ. of Tokyo)

 Version information
 ======================

+- ver.
+1.1.0: 2020-07-09.
 - ver.
 1.0.0: 2020-04-17.
 - ver.
 1.0-beta: 2020-03-30.
 - ver.
 0.1: 2019-12-04.